GeelyDesign/geelydesignweb/_pages/geely-design-europe/index.md

   },
   {
     type: quote,
-    text: We prefer to see competition between ideas rather than people,
+    text: 'We prefer to see competition between ideas rather than people.',
-  name: Andreas Nilsson, SVP Geely Design Sweden
+    name: 'Andreas Nilsson, Head of Design for LYNK & CO' },
-  },
   {
     type: image,